-African Young Water Professionals Forum kicks off in Cairo
+African young people participate in the African Young Water Professionals Forum in Cairo - press photo

 The forum was organized by the African working group of the International Commission on Irrigation and Drainage, which is currently chaired by Egypt, in cooperation with several international bodies, notably the Korea International Cooperation Agency (KOICA); the Global Water Partnership (GWP) - International Water Management Institute (IWMI); National Italian, Moroccan and South African Committees for Irrigation and Drainage; the Economic Commission for Western Asia (ECWA); and the Regional Network for Youth Capacity Building in the Nile Basin Countries.